Interaction Improvement: Abstract

 \section{Abstract}

 The relational semantics of linear logic is a powerful framework for defining \emph{resource-aware} models of the $\lambda$-calculus.
 However, its \emph{quantitative} aspects are not reflected in the preorders and equational theories induced by these models.
 Indeed, they can be characterized in terms of (in)equalities between Böhm trees up to extensionality, which are \emph{qualitative} in nature.
-We employ the recently introduced checkers calculus to provide a quantitative and contextual interpretation of the preorder associated to the relational semantics.
-This way, we show that the relational semantics refines the contextual preorder constraining the number of interactions between the related terms and the context.
+We employ the recently introduced checkers calculus to define a quantitative contextual preorder on $\lambda$-terms, and demonstrate that it coincides with the preorder associated to the relational semantics.